-When planning activities for your event, think about how they fit with your event goal.
+When planning activities for your company event, think about how they fit with your goal.
 Consider a mix of activities that can appeal to different personality types and ensure there’s space and time for people who don’t want to participate to relax and connect with each other.
 Some popular event activities include:

 - Games and competitions

 Book the services you need

 Deciding which services you need and booking them in advance of your company event will ensure nothing gets left to the last minute and you are not scrambling to find someone to take care of an essential task the week (or day) of your event.
 Depending on the size of your event you may need to hire: